Skip to content

 • Free credit score services.
 Credit score services (like Credit Karma) are useful for checking your score as often as you like.
 Keep in mind that Credit Karma isn’t a credit bureau, so they don’t gather information from creditors.
 The score you see on Credit Karma reflects your credit information as reported by TransUnion and Equifax, but it may not be up to date.

 • Maps Online Banking.
-If you carry a Maps loan or have a checking account with courtesy pay, you can check your FICO score by logging into online or mobile banking.
+If you carry a Maps loan, you can check your FICO score by logging into online or mobile banking.
 From the menu, click “More” and then “FICO Score”.

 3. What do I need to obtain a credit report?